workwithizzi/gatsby-boilerplate/content/blog.md

 ---

 This is the main blog-index page body.
-This content is added throught he `pages/blog.md` file.
+This content is added through the `content/blog.md` file.